No applications currently being accepted. Next call for applications in December 2016.

 No. US citizens, US permanent residents, and non-citizens are invited to apply.
 However, applicants must be attending an accredited institution in the U.S.

-The Selection Committee, comprised of external stakeholders and experts in the field, will consider the following: the applicant’s qualifications; the proposed project’s consistency with Re:Gender’s mission to end gender inequity and at least one of its three focus areas (Identity, Economic Wellbeing and Thriving Environments), and the ability of the winning student/advisor team to attend the Re:Gender’sannual conference (likely in September 2016).
+The Selection Committee, comprised of external stakeholders and experts in the field, will consider the following: the applicant’s qualifications; the proposed project’s consistency with Re:Gender’s mission to end gender inequity and at least one of its three focus areas (Identity, Economic Wellbeing and Thriving Environments), and the ability of the winning student/advisor team to complete interim and final reports, plus a presentation of the student's work.

 One.
 Please choose and submit a single proposal for your strongest idea.